EDCD/EDDI/README.md

   * Credits (text): the number of credits owned by the commander as would be spoken (e.g. "just over 2 million")
   * Debt (decimal): the number of credits owed by the commander
   * Debt (text): the number of credits owed by the commander as would be spoken (e.g. "a little under 100 thousand")
+  * Insurance (decimal): the percentage insurance excess for the commander (usually 5, 3.75 or 2.5)

 ###Ship values